 - Improve client care through better progress tracking.

-- Reduce errors with standardised, compliant notes.
+- Reduce errors with standardized, compliant notes.

 - Boost engagement by keeping sessions goal-oriented.